escap/fenix-ui-menu/README.md

 #Initialization params

 + active: the ID of the item to activate.
 To use this param the item has to have an id defined within 'attrs' item param (see below Configuration structure).
++ breadcrumb : configuration for breadcrumb
+    + active : boolean, activate or deactivate the breadcrumb rendering
+    + container : where the breadcrumb has to be displayed
+    + showHome: if breadcrumb is shown, always show 'Home' as first item
 + callback: JS function invoked after the menu rendering.
++ className: CSS class of the menu.
 + config: explicit configuration.
 + container: where the menu has to be displayed.
 It is optional and default is 'body'.
 Use it only with type='static-top'.
 + css: URL of the style sheet.
++ eventPrefix: On click on any menu item an AmplifyJS event is risen.
+The event topic is formed by this parameter concatenated to the item id if present, or in substitution the suffix 'item'.
+The item is sent as event payload.
 + importCss: set to 'true' to import the Css style sheet specified in the 'css' params.
 + lang: language of the labels to display.
 + url: URL of the configuration file.